 A tree-of-objects representation is more difficult to publish in a human-readable form.
 The objects that comprise the tree tend to all be very different, and thus it is tricky to come up with a consistent and simple table representation with which to display the objects.
 Any such table representation that you do come up with would almost certainly have more than six columns, probably many more.
 The problem of rendering a tree-of-objects as a table is sufficiently difficult that nobody does it, as far as I know.
 Hence, no tree-of-objects database engine provides the level of detail in their "EXPLAIN" output that SQLite provides.

 Bytecode provides a clear separation between front-end parsing and analysis and back-end evaluation of an SQL statement.
-When problems arise (incorrect answers and/or poor performance), the developers can examine the bytecode to quickly determin if the source of the trouble is either the front-end analysis or the back-end data storage section of the product.
+When problems arise (incorrect answers and/or poor performance), the developers can examine the bytecode to quickly determine if the source of the trouble is either the front-end analysis or the back-end data storage section of the product.

 In debugging builds of SQLite, the PRAGMA vdbe_trace=ON; command will cause a trace of the bytecode execution to appear on the console.